willow-ahrens/Finch.jl/README.md

 perform affine indexing arithmetic, or to describe windows into structured arrays.

-More documentation is incoming, in the meantime, check this out:
+Finch is very experimental, and more documentation is incoming, in the meantime, check this out:

 ```julia
 using Finch